henneemu/twist/README.md

           </blockquote>
           <b>longest</b><i> : bool, default False</i><br>
           <blockquote>
-              If True, works like itertools.zip_longest() when no send() called.<br>
+              If True, works like itertools.zip_longest() when no send().<br>
           </blockquote>
           <b>fillvalue</b><i> : Any, default None</i><br>
           <blockquote>
-              Works the same as in itertools.zip_longest().
+              Works just like in itertools.zip_longest().
           </blockquote>
           <b>working</b><i> : set or iterable, default None</i><br>
           <blockquote>
-              Keys of the iterators to be treated as not exhausted.
-If None, set of all keys.
+              Set of index of iterator to be treated as not exhausted.
+If None, set of all indices.
           </blockquote>
           <b>items</b><i> : list or iterable, default None</i><br>
           <blockquote>
-              List of the initial values used before aggregating the first elements from the iterators.
-The length must be the same as of iterables.
+              List of initial value used before aggregating the first element from each iterable.
+The length must be the same as iterables.
 If None, list of fillvalue.
           </blockquote>
-          <b>move</b><i> : the same as passed to the value argument of the send(value) method, default None</i><br>
+          <b>cues</b><i> : the same as passed to the value argument of the send(value) method, default None</i><br>
           <blockquote>
-              Keys of the iterators from which to aggregate elements at the first next().
+              Works as if passed from the send(value) method before aggregating at the start.
 If None, working.
           </blockquote>
       </td>
     </tr>